mredar/nightly_security_update_yum/README.md

-nightly_security_updates_aws
+nightly_security_update_yum
 ========

-Create a crontab job to run yum security updates on aws nightly.
+Create a crontab job to run yum security updates nightly.
+For systems with yum as their package manager
 Crontab will be run as ansible_ssh_user but must have sudo capability to install a file to /etc/sudoers.d
+Developed for AWS Linux AMI.

 Requirements
 ------------